kdl-org/kdl/tests/README.md

 The `input` folder contains test cases for KDL parsers.
 The `expected_kdl` folder contains files with the same name as those in `input` with the expected output after being run through the parser and printed out again.

-If there's no file in `expected_kdl` with a name corresponding to one in `input` it indicates that parsing for that case should fail.
+If a testcase is intended to fail parsing, the `input` file _MUST_ have a `_fail` suffix, and there must be no corresponding file in `expected_kdl`.

 ## Translation Rules